 - Wildcard exemption – $1,000 (Conn.
 Gen Stat. § 52-352b(r)

-Additional exemptions exist by statute, including exemptions for personal property, tools of the trade, and public benefits.
-The amounts of bankruptcy exemptions are subject to change.
+There are also exemptions that exist by statute, including exemptions for personal property, tools of the trade, and public benefits.
+But be careful, as the amounts of bankruptcy exemptions are often subject to change.

-Connecticut has just one bankruptcy district.
-All bankruptcy cases filed in the state are filed in the Bankruptcy District of Connecticut.
-There are three bankruptcy courts located throughout Connecticut:
+Unlike many other states, Connecticut has just one bankruptcy district.
+As such, all bankruptcy cases go through the Bankruptcy District of Connecticut.

 - Abraham Ribicoff Federal Building, 450 Main Street, 7th Floor, Hartford, CT 06103